Big Sur: Spanish ranchos

 In 1839, Alvarado granted Rancho San Jose y Sur Chiquito, also about two square leagues of land totalling 8876 acre, to Marcelino Escobar, a prominent official of Monterey.
 The grant was bounded on the north by the Carmel River and on the south by Palo Colorado Canyon.

 In 1848, two days after the discovery of gold at Sutter's Mill, Mexico ceded California to the United States as a result of the Mexican–American War.

 First survey

 During the first survey of the coast conducted by the U.S. Coast Survey in 1886, the surveyor reported:

 Homesteaders

-The first known European settler in Big Sur was John Davis who in 1853 built a v cabin near the present-day site l of the Mount Manuel Trail trailhead.
+The first known European settler in Big Sur was John Davis who in 1853 built a cabin near the present-day site of the Mount Manuel Trail trailhead.
 In 1868, Native Americans Manual and Florence Innocenti bought Davis' cabin and land for $50.